wp-plugins/wp-rss-multi-importer/readme.txt

 == Upgrade Notice ==

-= 2.50 =
+= 2.60 =
-This version includes several improvements and bug fixes for the Feed to Post option and added improved flexibility for the shortcode option.
+This version includes several improvements (e.g. featured image, auto remove, default image, filtering) and bug fixes for the Feed to Post option and added improved flexibility for the shortcode option.